moliver28/research-handbook/content/handbook/legal/publicity-waiver-release.md

 1. Once all team members featured in the materials have completed the form accepting the Release, verify this in the [Tracker](https://docs.google.com/spreadsheets/d/1fOENNDeCoAzXSdHIcD7GGJnwpUYL1qlqzwB1WbHrdlg/edit#gid=249560389).
 {{% /details %}}

-## Material and Purpose Specific Publicity Waiver and Release
+## Publicity Waiver and Release

-Use the Material- and Purpose-specific Publicity Waiver and Release template for materials featuring individuals who are no GitLab team members, or for materials featuring individuals that will be used for paid outbound advertising.
-For materials that will not be used for paid outbound advertising and feature only GitLab team members, use the [Team Member General Publicity Waiver and Release](./#team-member-general-publicity-waiver-and-release) instead.
+Use the Publicity Waiver and Release template for materials featuring individuals who are not GitLab team members, or for materials featuring individuals that will be used for paid outbound advertising.
+For materials that will not be used for paid outbound advertising and feature only GitLab team members, use the [Team Member General Publicity Waiver and Release](https://docs.google.com/forms/d/1QACcbwfmEZzGSvBQ-UzPtQjsgduSxy5B5cV-C0DUmWs/edit) instead.

-{{% details summary="Expand for instructions for DRIs using the Material- and Purpose-specific Publicity Waiver and Release" %}}
+{{% details summary="Expand for instructions for DRIs using the Publicity Waiver and Release" %}}

 1. If you don't have DocuSign access, open an [Access Request](/handbook/business-technology/end-user-services/onboarding-access-requests/access-requests/) to get it.
-1. Once you has DocuSign access, access the [Material- and Purpose-specific Publicity Waiver and Release template](https://app.docusign.com/templates/details/0716de66-3f1e-4969-b305-4562b9af665d).
+1. Once you has DocuSign access, access the [Publicity Waiver and Release template](https://app.docusign.com/templates/details/0716de66-3f1e-4969-b305-4562b9af665d).
 1. Click `USE`.
 1. On the `Recipients` page:
    - Under `DRI`, enter your name and GitLab email address;